Are you layering your Google audience targeting?

 Here’s the thing with ad campaigns: they don’t always work out the way you think they will.

-In fact, Google stresses that trusting your gut is not the way to go when it comes to targeting combinations.
+In fact, Google stresses that trusting your gut is not the way to go when it comes to Google audience targeting combinations.
 Instead, trust the facts.

 For example, a florist.